christopherhuntley/is135-docs/StagUpBootstrap/Part4.md

 * Scroll down to the `.navbar-brand` link within your `index.html` file.
   >Note that we are now using CSS selectors to refer to HTML elements.
 So, `.navbar-brand` refers to an element with `class=navbar-brand`, while `#navbar-brand` would refer to an element with `id=navbar-brand`.

-  >While there is only one element with `class=navbar-brand` in our code (and thus we could have used an id), Bootstrap always uses a classes for CSS selectors and ids for selecting elements in Javascript.
+  >While there is only one element with `class=navbar-brand` in our code (and thus we could have used an id), Bootstrap always uses classes for CSS selectors and ids for selecting elements in Javascript.
 It's a subtle distinction; just know that Bootstrap always uses class selectors in its CSS files.

 * Follow the [instructions on the Bootstrap website](http://getbootstrap.com/components/#navbar-brand-image) to replace the text "Fairfield StagUp" with the `FairfieldStagUp.png` image from your assets folder.
   > If the image looks broken, then either you didn't download the image to the right folder or your `src` URL is incorrect (likely because of a typo or file path).

-* The logo should appear in the navbar (good!) but is vertically mis-aligned with the menu links.
+* The logo should appear in the navbar (good!) but is vertically misaligned with the menu links.
   ![](images/part4s2a.png)

-  The problem is [right here](http://getbootstrap.com/components/#navbar-brand-image), quoted from the Bootstrap website:
-  > Since the `.navbar-brand` has its own padding and height, you may need to override some CSS depending on your image.
+  The problem is [right here](http://getbootstrap.com/components/#navbar-brand-image), quoted from the Bootstrap website: "Since the `.navbar-brand` has its own padding and height, you may need to override some CSS depending on your image."

   Basically, the logo image is taller than the "Fairfield StagUp" text we just replaced.
 We're going to need to override some CSS to fix it, something we'll come back to later.